mkhwanazimbali40/Bright-TV-Viewership-analysis/README.md

 The analysis is based on two datasets:

-1. User Dataset (Bright_TV_Dataset): Contains demographic information such as gender, age, and province
+1. User Dataset (user_profiles): Contains demographic information such as gender, age, and province
-2. Viewership Dataset (Viewer_Ship): Contains viewing activity including channel, timestamp, and duration
+2. Viewership Dataset (viewer_ship): Contains viewing activity including channel, timestamp, and duration
 3. These datasets were joined using appropriate SQL joins to create a final enriched dataset.
 Data cleaning and transformation steps included:
 4. Handling missing values (NULL and 'None')
 5. Standardizing categorical variables (e.g., gender and province)